SkyQuery: An Aerial Drone Video Sensing Platform: Evaluation

 \subsection{Case Studies}

 While our frame alignment, change-aware detection, and scheduling methods provide performance benefits for video sensing, our primary contribution is developing a system that makes it easy to both discover new insights in aerial drone video and express programs that extract those insights.
 Without our system, today, to experiment with different sensing tasks, users would need to manually align the video, experiment with and run object detectors, transform the detection coordinates, and develop custom visualization tools.

 Thus, to demonstrate SkyQuery's overall effectiveness at enabling video sensing tasks, in Figure \ref{fig:qual}, we show qualitative outputs from the three video sensing applications.
+These outputs are visualizations produced by SkyQuery, but downstream applications may also ingest dataframe streams for further processing.
+In general, the data types and operations in SkyQuery succeed in enabling a wide range of aerial drone video sensing applications, from representing and computing the outputs of machine learning models (object detector outputs in detection dataframes, image classification outputs in matrix dataframes, etc.) to transforming those raw outputs into insights directly useful for applications, and prioritizing aerial drone flights spatially across a large region.